eriklennstrom/vs-foam-interns/src/components/input/input.md

 ## Usage

-The text property is the text content that will be rendered as a label.
-Default text is 'Label'.
+The label property is the text content that will be rendered as a label.
+Default label is 'Label'.

 The variant property decides what variant will be used.
 Default is `text`.